Note: doubled spices, added cayenne

 - Add garam masala, coriander powder, cashews, red chili powder and sugar if using.
 Fry until the mix gets roasted well and it should begin to leave the sides of the pan.
 Switch off the heat

 - When the mixture cools, blend it with 1 cup water in a blender to very smooth

-- Add butter to the same pan, add dry spices and fry for one to 2 minutes
+- Add butter to the same pan, add ginger and garlic, add dry spices and fry for one to 2 minutes

 - Pour the blended puree, add red chili powder, if desired 1⁄4 to 1⁄2 cup of water.
 Cook for 4 minutes.
 Let the gravy reach the desired consistency before you add paneer.

 - Add paneer kasuri methi.
 Stir well and cook for 3 minutes.
 Can add cream if desired.